 MYTH 7: 3D Printing is Only For Dull Techies

 Easy, there.
 3D printers are practical machines that help doctors, engineers, designers, tradesmen, tinkerers, and students bring ideas to life.
-Just like a drill or a lathe, a 3D printer is a tool that our engineers specialize in.
+Just like a drill or a lathe, a 3D printer is a tool that our machinists specialize in.

 What Are the Myths Surrounding 3D Printing? | Roberson Machine Company